All Images

 Use your mouse to right-click (Mac users may need to Ctrl-click) the link above and choose the option that will save the file or target to your computer.

-A tree grows near Boulder Creek: a ponderosa pine extends its roots into rock below.
+A tree grows near Boulder Creek: A ponderosa pine extends its roots into rock below.

-Credit: Suzanne Anderson, University of Colorado at Boulder |
+Credit: Suzanne Anderson, University of Colorado Boulder

 Download the high-resolution JPG version of the image.
 (2.8 MB)